synw/persistent_state/README.md

    enum UpdateType { intProp, stringProp, doubleProp, listProp, mapProp }
    ```

+### Create the state class

-In *state.dart*  create your state class and map the properties to the persitant store:
+In *state.dart*  create your state class and map the properties to the persitent store:

    ```dart
    import 'package:persistent_state/persistent_state.dart';